 Avoid Hard Water

-Using hard water to prepare your espresso might also lead to a greater acidity level.
+Using hard water to prepare your espresso also leads to a greater acidity level.
 Hard water is heavy in minerals like calcium and magnesium, which can make your espresso taste sour and acidic.
 Instead, use filtered or soft water.

 Also read a guide on reducing bitterness in Espresso